Report: Diamondbacks Will Sign Felix Genao

-Per Francys Romero, the Arizona Diamondbacks will soon sign first baseman Felix Genao.
+Per Francys Romero, the Arizona Diamondbacks will soon sign first baseman Feliz Genao.
 He's from the Dominican Republic and the bonus amount will be around $400,000.

 He's the fourth Dominican Republic player expected to be signed by the D-backs in the upcoming International Amateur Free Agent market that opens on January 15.